DanDigits/GiTutorial/README.md

 `git remote set-url origin <repository url>`.
 This will update your remote to the repository at hand.

-### Updating (`pull`)
+### **Updating (`pull`)**
 If you wish to download updates from a published repository (already established on your local machine), run
 ```
 git pull
 ```
 This will download any changes made to the repository to your local directory, and notify you of the changes.

-# **Extras**
+# Further Reading
-This subsection is designed to inform readers of extra useful applications in git, to help their workflow.
-Currently a work in progress.
+This subsection is designed to inform readers of extra useful applications in git that i've found beneficial to my workflow.
+You'll of course, find more than i could list here by referencing the manual, here: https://git-scm.com/docs.

-##### **Gitignore**
+### **Gitignore**
 In your directory, run
 ```
 touch .gitignore
 ```
-This command will create a file which should list the names of files, one file name per line, for git to completely ignore.
+This command will create a file which, when listing the names of files, one file name per line, tells git to ignore them when committing and staging.
 These files will not show up in `git status` and will be entirely absent from the development process done in git.
 The same applies for directories, however instead of simply a line containing a file name such as
 ```
 File.txt
 ```